What is a process technician?

-There are nine units in BioWork, as well as sessions to help you search for a job.
+There are eight units in BioWork, as well as sessions to help you search for a job.
 About 25% of the class takes place in the lab.
 The following objectives will be covered in the course.

 - Your New Job is an orientation to the process-manufacturing industries.

 - Working Safely covers basic safety attitudes and approaches.

 - Building Quality into the Product emphasizes the importance of making quality products.

 - Measuring Process Variables provides an introduction to the metric system and the measurement of variables critical to controlling processes.

 - Transforming Matter covers a review of the basic chemistry needed by process technicians.

 - Controlling the Process covers the basic principles of process control systems.

-- Maintaining Sterile Processes introduces the basics of mircoorganisms, contamination and the concept of working in aseptic manufacturing environments.
+- Maintaining Sterile Processes introduces the basics of microorganisms, contamination and the concept of working in aseptic manufacturing environments.

 - Growing Living Cells covers bioprocess manufacturing principles and operations.

 - Job-seeking skills, including resume development, searching for jobs and interview practice

 - An awareness of the importance of safety, both for the workers and product